Do you need urgent help? Call 113

 How your GP can help you

-Your GP can offer you treatment for mild or moderate mental health problems and refer you to a specialist.
-Your GP will help you get in touch with the mental health service and other services in your municipality, or refer you to a psychologist, specialists at a district psychiatric centre, psychiatric clinic or hospital.
+Your general practitioner (GP) can offer you treatment for mild or moderate mental health problems and refer you to a specialist.
+Your GP will help you get in touch with the mental health service and other services in your municipality, or refer you to a psychologist, specialist at a district psychiatric centre, psychiatric clinic or hospital.

 Everyone registered in the National Registry as being resident in a Norwegian municipality is entitled to have a GP assigned to them.
-If you are wondering who your GP is, you can log in to helsenorge.no or call the helsenorge.no helpline on 23 32 70 00.
+If you are wondering who your GP is, you can log in to Helsenorge or call Guidance Helsenorge on 23 32 70 00.

 If you need urgent assistance but are unable to get hold of your GP, please contact your nearest out-of-hours medical centre ("legevakt", 116 117).
 Some major cities also have a psychiatric casualty clinic.